Easiest 7000m Peaks Nepal

 Mount Saipal - 7,031 Meters

-Saipal is a western Nepal mountain located in the Dhaulagiri Himalayan range.
-It is the highest peak in the west part of the range and has an elevation of 7,031 meters (23,059 feet).
+Saipal is a far-western Nepal mountain in the Saipal Himal (Gurans Himal) of Bajhang district.
+It is the highest peak in this remote corner of the country after Api and has an elevation of 7,031 meters (23,059 feet).

 Annapurna IV - 7525 Meters